robseb/rsyocto/doc/guides/9_customYoctoVersions.md

                             Use SoC EDS DeviceTree Generator ["-g 1 --> no GUI | 2
                             --> GUI"]
     ````
-    * Posibile arguments of the script:
+    * Possible arguments of the script:
         * **"`-y`"** or **"`--yocto_linux`"** enables to **use the output files of the Yocto Project** (*zImage, rootfs and Linux Device Tree*) for the build
-            * The script copies these file form the Yocto Project output folder to the SD-Card partitions, instate of the Linux files located inside the SD-Card folder
+            * The script copies these files from the Yocto Project output folder to the SD-Card partitions, instead of the Linux files located inside the SD-Card folder
         * **"`-g`"** or **"`--devicetree_gen`"** uses the  **Intel Device Tree generated to automatically generate a Linux Device Tree** based on *Intel Quartus Prime* FPGA Project settings
             * The Device Tree file will be located inside the SD-Card partition folder and can only be seen as reference because the Intel Device Tree generator is not recommenced by Intel any more
     * **Start the build script to generate a Linux Distribution with your Yocto-Project files**
     ````shell
     python3 makersyoctoSDImage.py -y 1
     ````
-7. **Follow the instruction of the Python build script**
+6. **Follow the instruction of the Python build script**
-    * The procdure will be identical as shown in the [Designing of custom rsyoto versions](7_customVersions.md) guide
+    * The procedure will be identical as shown in the [Designing of custom rsyoto versions](7_customVersions.md) guide
-    * Only following message box will appear to show the available Yocto Project output Linux Distribution files
+    * Only the following message box will appear to show the available Yocto Project output Linux Distribution files
     ````shell
     ##########################################################################################
     #                  COMPATIBLE YOCTO PROJECT LINUX DISTRIBUTION WAS FOUND                 #